LOKyxzz/aaaaa-/README.md

         task.spawn(function()
             while not _G.disabled do
                 if not table.find(IGNORED_WORLDS, player.World.Value) then
-                    local shouldStart = true
+                    local shouldStart = false

-                    if easyTrial and easyTrialTime.Text == "00:15" then
+                    if easyTrial and easyTrialTime.Text == "00:59" then
                         shouldStart = true
                         CURRENT_TRIAL = "Easy"
-                    elseif mediumTrial and mediumTrialTime.Text == "00:15" then
+                    elseif mediumTrial and mediumTrialTime.Text == "00:59" then
                         shouldStart = true
                         CURRENT_TRIAL = "Medium"
-                    elseif hardTrial and hardTrialTime.Text == "00:15" then
+                    elseif hardTrial and hardTrialTime.Text == "00:59" then
                         shouldStart = true
                         CURRENT_TRIAL = "Hard"
-                                shouldStart = false
-                        CURRENT_TRIAL = "Ultimate"
-                    elseif ultimateTrial and ultimateTrialTime.Text == "00:15" then
+                    elseif ultimateTrial and ultimateTrialTime.Text == "00:59" then
                         shouldStart = true
                         CURRENT_TRIAL = "Ultimate"
                     end